Third Fleet (Imperial Japanese Navy)

-The 3rd Fleet (第三艦隊, Dai-san Kantai) was a fleet of the Imperial Japanese Navy (IJN), which was created in 1903, and subsequently disbanded on six separate occasions and revived on five separate occasions.
+The 3rd Fleet (第三艦隊, Dai-san Kantai) was a fleet of the Imperial Japanese Navy (IJN), which was created in 1903, and disbanded on six occasions and revived on five occasions.
 It was first created during the Russo-Japanese War, was revived for the 1911 Xinhai Revolution, World War I, the Second Sino-Japanese War, and World War II, and finally disbanded in 1944.

 History

 Russo-Japanese War

 First established on 28 December 1903, the 3rd Fleet was created by the Imperial General Headquarters as an administrative unit to manage vessels considered obsolete for front-line combat service.
 These vessels were used primarily for training and for coastal patrol duties.
 The 3rd Fleet came under the aegis of the Combined Fleet for the duration of the Russo-Japanese War from March 1904.
 Although initially derided as a "dinosaur fleet", the 3rd fleet proved invaluable at the Battle of Tsushima and the Invasion of Sakhalin.
 It was disbanded on 20 December 1905.